ajrcarey/pdfium-render/README.md

 Binding to a pre-built Pdfium dynamic library at runtime is the simplest option.
-On Android, a pre-built `libpdfium.so` is packaged as part of the operating system (although recent versions of Android no longer permit user applications to access it); alternatively, you can package a pre-built dynamic library appropriate for your operating system alongside your Rust executable.
+On Android, a pre-built `libpdfium.so` is packaged as part of the operating system (although recent versions of Android no longer permit user applications to access it); alternatively, you can package a dynamic library appropriate for your operating system alongside your Rust executable.

-Pre-built Pdfium dynamic libraries suitable for runtime linking are available from several sources:
+Pre-built Pdfium dynamic libraries suitable for runtime binding are available from several sources:

 * Native (i.e. non-WASM) builds of Pdfium for all major platforms: <https://github.com/bblanchon/pdfium-binaries/releases>
 * Android, iOS, macOS, and WASM builds of Pdfium: <https://github.com/paulocoutinhox/pdfium-lib/releases>